Learn how to generate random numbers in WarpScript. Very useful to generate random Time Series for synthetic test datasets.

 Henceforth, to obtain deterministic results, instead of using

 SRANDPDF which will use the internal random generator that was seeded by

-In this article, you have learned how to:
+In this article, you have learned how to generate a random:

-- do the above points according to a uniform or normal distribution
+- Points according to a uniform or normal distribution

-- do the above points according to a given probability distribution
+- points according to a given probability distribution

 If you want to learn more about WarpScript, you can check out the article series on Thinking in WarpScript.

 Build a Santa tracker from scratch with Warp 10 and Discovery.
 Technics for asset tracking with a real-time monitoring dashboard.

 Geographical data are first class citizens in the Warp 10 Time Series Platform, learn how to create and work with geo zone aka GEOSHAPEs